Hverma1206/web_ease/README.md

 1. Click the extension icon in your Chrome toolbar
 2. Toggle the switch to enable/disable the OpenDyslexic font
 3. Select your preferred font style from the dropdown menu
+4. Use the slider to adjust the font size

 ## File Structure